Knighten-Homelab/vm-cloudflare-ddns/README.md

 1. Pulls required secrets from Hashicorp Vault
 2. Creates the VM on Proxmox
 3. Creates the A-Record on PowerDNS
-4. Adds a host record for the VM on AWX

 ### Deployment Example